YogiOnBioinformatics/Maternal-to-Zygotic-Transition-in-Xenopus-laevis/README.md

 File containing all the **Bash and R** commands used to pull meaningful insight from the NGS data.

+:open_file_folder: `Laevis Files/`

+Contains truncated or empty copies of all files used during analysis. **This is provided so that people can see the outputs and types of files that one must work with when doing this type of analysis.**

 **Contact Information**

 ![interests](https://avatars1.githubusercontent.com/u/38919947?s=400&u=49ab1365a14fac78a91e425efd583f7a2bcb3e25&v=4)